 Best Manure Fork for Shavings

 When a horse is bedded in shavings, the idea is to remove all of the manure but as few shavings as possible.
-For this reason, my favorite manure forks are the basket type manure forks (I like this one on Amazon).
+For this reason, my favorite manure forks are the basket type manure forks (I like this one ).